-Sunday afternoons are often spent putting my upcoming blog together.
+Sunday afternoons are often spent writing my upcoming blog.
 Sometimes, if all is flowing smoothly, I get two or three blogs out and scheduled for their respective Wednesdays.

 Today, however, for the first time since I began this blog a year ago, I can’t think of a thing to post.
 My big resolution — no, I’m calling them determinations or some such — to blog faithfully each Wednesday is crashing ingloriously at my feet.
 My brain feels useless; I get ideas, then discard them almost immediately for one reason or another.
 Can’t find a deleted scene I want to share.
 Can’t seem to think of anything remotely resembling cultural differences.
 Can’t think of what to write.